• Skip to primary navigation

 Instructions

-• Process a head of cauliflower using a food processor, box grater, chef's knife or blender as described in this post (or use pre-made or frozen cauliflower rice).
+• Process a head of cauliflower using a food processor, box grater, chef's knife or use pre-made or frozen riced cauliflower

 • Heat the olive oil in a large skillet.